AleksaMCode/agents-simulation/README.md

 ```java
 .mapToPair(value -> new Tuple2<>(value._1,new Tuple3<>(value._2._1, value._2._2,1 - (k1 * Sigmoid(c1 * (value._2._1 - k2))+ (1 - k1) * Sigmoid(c1 * (value._2._1 - k2))))))
 ```
 After that we need to combine the scaling factor with an energy split.
 We do that by multiplying the two values.
 ```java
 .mapToPair(value -> new Tuple2<>(value._1,new Tuple2<>(value._2._1(), value._2._2() * value._2._3())))
 ```
 Finally we need to add the new energy value to the old energy of an agent.
-* Mapp the `PopulationRdd` on itself, while changing the **key** to scala Tuple, which now holds index and aggressiveness, and the **value** to Double, which is now only agent's energy value.
-We do this so we can later perform reduce by key on the Pair RDD.
+* Mapp the `PopulationRdd` on itself, while changing the **key** to scala Tuple2, which now holds index and aggressiveness, and the **value** to Double, which is now only agent's energy value.
+We do this so later we can perform *reduce by key* on the Pair RDD.
 * We add the `twoAgentsRdd` to the `PopulationRdd` by using *union*.
-* We do reduction by key, while adding the values part together.
+* We then *reduce by key*, while adding the value parts together.
 * Finally, we map everything to the initial form of `PopulationRdd`.
 ```java
 PopulationRdd = PopulationRdd.mapToPair(x -> new Tuple2<>(new Tuple2<>(x._1, x._2._1), x._2._2))